benes-al/climb_meter/README.md

                        |_____|
 ```

-clib_meter is a fun and interactive program developed for the 42 Club Showcase.
+clib_meter is a fun and interactive program developed for the 42 Climbers Club.

 The goal is to evaluate a user’s potential for climbing and deliver personalized feedback and humorous messages based on the user’s input, making the experience both informative and entertaining.